exasol/virtual-schema-common-lua/doc/developer_guide/developer_guide.md

 ./tools/build_docs.sh
 ```

-The documentation will be written as a MarkDown file to `target/luals-doc/doc.md`.
+The documentation will be written as a Markdown file to `target/luals-doc/doc.md`.

 ## Formatting Sources